apapli/ai-demos/README.md

 You will need a handful of modules installed on your computer for this code to work.
 Just run the following command from the command line.

     pip install openai python-dotenv

+### For the API

+You'll need nodejs and the express & body-parsers frameworks installed on your computer.
+If you don't already, here are the commands to use, assuming you are using Ubuntu 22.04LTS on WSL (Windows Subsystem for Linux)

+    sudo apt update
+    sudo apt install nodejs
+    sudo apt install npm
+    npm install express body-parser